-Below you have the full step by step tutorial in 2 parts on how to c2c crochet from start to finish with everything you need to know about this technique.
+Below you have the full step-by-step tutorial in 2 parts on how to c2c crochet from start to finish with everything you need to know about this technique.

-I also took short snippets of this video and linked it to each section if you are interested in learning just one particular thing about c2c (for example, if you only need to know how to c2c increase, jump to that particular section and you will find the short video tutorial linked there).
+I also took short snippets of this video and linked them to each section if you are interested in learning just one particular thing about c2c (for example, if you only need to know how to c2c increase, jump to that particular section and you will find the short video tutorial linked there).

 What Is C2C Crochet

-Corner to corner crochet is also known as c2c crochet, diagonal crochet or diagonal box stitch.
+Corner to corner crochet is also known as c2c crochet, diagonal crochet, or diagonal box stitch.